Regulating Pipeline Abandonment

 - Number of issues resolved in consultation with the landowner

 The NEB dedicates resources to oversee company activities for each abandonment project just as it does for a new construction project.
 The size of the project and a risk assessment based on the history of the company will guide the NEB in deciding how closely the NEB will monitor the abandonment.

-During compliance verification the NEB will liaison with applicable provincial and territorial jurisdictions as well as with any organizations or groups identified as having concerns during the abandonment hearing process.
+During compliance verification, the NEB will liaise with applicable provincial and territorial jurisdictions as well as with any organizations or groups identified as having concerns during the abandonment hearing process.

 Abandonment activity will be required to comply with:

 - the terms and conditions of the Abandonment Order that may include:

 - filing other documents with the NEB, such as an Environmental Protection Program, safety or operations manuals, or work specifications; and

 - requiring the company to undertake its work in accordance with the specifications, standards, policies, mitigation measures, procedures, and other information referred to in its application or as otherwise agreed to during the hearing.